ReentrantCoder/present/anti/slide7.md

 ##Arrowhead

 ####What is arrowhead?
-The arrowhead antipattern is when if, for, and other statements become so nested that the code takes the form of an arrowhead.
+The arrowhead antipattern is when "if", "for", and other statements become so nested that the code takes the shape of an arrowhead.
 This can be caused by a rigid adherence to the "one return per function" practice.
 While this practice is normally a good thing that eases readability, it is a bad thing that does the opposite in this case.
 Exception handling also contributes to the arrowhead.